Portrait of Dr. Ed Simmer

-Prior to being named interim director, Dr. Simmer was appointed as director of the South Carolina Department of Public Health and Environmental Control (DHEC) by the S.C.
-Board of Health and Environmental Control, and he assumed his duties upon confirmation on Feb.
-4, 2021.
 As DHEC director, Dr. Simmer led a team of 4,000 dedicated professionals in the areas of public health, healthcare quality, and environmental protection.
-He oversaw the state’s response to COVID-19 and Mpox, led the agency’s response to two hurricanes, and ensured the state’s health care facilities provided high quality, safe care.
-He led all the states nearly 100 health departments and worked to improve the health of the people of South Carolina and the environment in which they live.
+He oversaw the state’s response to COVID-19 and Mpox, led the agency’s response to two hurricanes, and ensured the state’s health care facilities provided high-quality, safe care.

-Prior to serving as DHEC director, Simmer served over 30 years on active duty in the United States Navy.
+Prior to being confirmed as agency director, Dr. Simmer served over thirty years on active duty in the United States Navy.
 In his most recent assignment, he served as the first Chief Medical Officer and Deputy Director for the TRICARE Health Plan at the Defense Health Agency in Falls Church, Virginia.
-In this role he was responsible for overseeing all clinical aspects of the civilian medical and dental care provided to the 9.5 million active-duty service members, military retirees, and their families worldwide.
+In this role, he was responsible for overseeing all clinical aspects of the civilian medical and dental care provided to the 9.5 million active-duty service members, military retirees, and their families worldwide.
 He also served as the first Officer-in-Charge of the Defense Health Agency Navy Element, creating the command from 27 formerly separate units and leading over 250 Sailors assigned to DHA worldwide.

 Tags